Stressed, anxious or feeling down?

-We all feel down, anxious or stressed from time to time, but if you have been experiencing these feelings for a few weeks or more you may be facing mental health problems.
+We all sometimes feel stressed, anxious or down from time to time, but if you have been having these feelings for a few weeks or more you may benefit from our support.

 Symptoms can include: